csc-courses/csc427-222/projects/proj9/README.md

 ### Data representations

 We shall represent a SAT instance as a list of clauses, where each clause is a list of pairs, where each pair is a variable name and the integer 0 if the variable appears alone, and 1 if the variable appears complemented.
-Note that this is the same represenntation as in the previous problem set.
-In our use, there shall be exactly three variables in any clause.
+Note that this is the same representation as in the previous problem set.
+In this projects there shall be exactly three variables in any clause (3SAT).

-We will wrap a CNF inside an instance of a CNF object which adds a few useful methods.
+The CNF is wrapped inside an instance of a CNF object which adds a few useful methods.

 A graph will be represented as an instance of a Graph class.
 The vertices and edges will be represented as lists.

-It is not necessary to proceed in this manner, but I have suggested that the names of the vertices of the graph be derived from the names of the appearances of the variables, as they appear in the formula.
-That a variable can appear multiple times, each with a distinct name, can be handled by forming a pair, with the name in the form of the CNF an integer index, which continuously increments with each vertex.
+For the reduction, I suggest thatas vertices are created, they are named as a pair of the variable name and a continuously incremented index.
+This will give distinct names that are easily recognized for its use in the k-cover graph.

 <pre>
      vertex := ( (name: string, logic: {0,1}), index: integer )
 </pre>